Every October is Breast Cancer Awareness Month, where people all over the world get together to show support for those affected by breast cancer.

 Breast Cancer Now has partnered with a range of companies to design unique, limited edition Breast Cancer Awareness Month products.
 A percentage of the profits for these products is donated to Breast Cancer Now to raise money for their life-changing support and research.
 So, if you love to shop and want to support a great cause in the process, head to Asda, Dorothy Perkins, ghd, Elemis, Cath Kidston, Ann Summers or Trinny London to buy some of these limited-edition pink products.

 If you’re a bit of an adrenaline junkie, why not take part in Big Pink Jump October?
-On the 16th Of October 2021, Skyline Events are partnering with Breast Cancer Now to raise money for breast cancer research by offering people the opportunity to take part in a charity skydive.
+Take to the skies for Breast Cancer Awareness Month and enjoy the adrenaline rush of flying through the clouds from over 10,000ft, reaching speeds of up to 120 mph(!) to raise money for breast cancer research.
 You can register to take part for just £35, and pledge to raise £430.
 Available in 21 locations across the UK, check out their website to find an airfield near you.

 A skydive is truly one of the most unforgettable ways to raise money for charity.
 Fly through the clouds from over 10,000ft high and reach speeds of up to 120 mph.
 Talk about feeling that adrenaline rush!
 If you’ve always wanted to do a skydive, this is a great way to tick it off your bucket list whilst doing something for a great cause too.